-The response is supposed to kick in when you encounter an immediate physical threat and turn off when the danger passes.
+The system works like this: our body response is supposed to kick in when you encounter an immediate physical threat and turn off when the danger passes.

-These cause a rise of the blood pressure and give your body a hit of glucose so you can outrun or wrestle the immediate danger.
+These cause a rise in blood pressure and give your body a hit of glucose so you can outrun or fight the immediate danger.

-However, if the stress occurs during a long period that the body is in fight-or flight-mode leads to health problems.
+However, if the stress occurs during an extended period, the body is in constant fight-or-flight mode, leading to health problems.

-When the body has no time to regain balance, it becomes exhausted, and the immune system weakens and becomes more susceptible to sickness.
+When the body has no time to regain balance, we become exhausted, and the immune system weakens and is more susceptible to sickness.

-Many fundamental bodily processes are disrupted, and your risk of health problems increases.
+Many fundamental bodily processes disrupted, and your risk of health problems increases.

-If you’re suffering from stress, whether by your job or something more personal, the first step to feeling better is to identify the cause.
+If you’re suffering from stress, whether by your job or something more personal, the first step to feeling better is identifying the cause.

 Mindfulness, breathing and stretching techniques could offer potential improvement.

-A healthy diet and herbal medicine can help counter the impact of stress, supporting the immune system and lowering blood pressure.
+A healthy diet and herbal medicine can help counter the impact of stress while supporting the immune system and lowering blood pressure.